MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 Beliefs about reading code: each line is a summary and provides echoes of information
 - this information is required for the next line of code
 - reading becomes incredibly slow

+Beliefs about AI as a tool
+- Students are required to ensure the voice of a program
+- Voice is a difficult concept to teach but AI enables the difficult to become possible

 ---